by Joe Tracy, editor of Theme Park Magazine

 The team from Obeken joined the virtual panel from Japan.
 They specialize in haunted houses and have pivoted to some virtual experiences this past year.
 They think it’s important to offer all sides of the story.

-The panel discussion concluded with Jonaya Kemper from Carnegie Melon University.
-Kemper studies live-action role-playing (LARP) and what happens to people when they participate in LARP.
+The panel discussion concluded with Jonaya Kemper from Carnegie Mellon University.
+Kemper studies live-action role-playing (LARP) and what happens to people when they take part in LARP.
 She talked about some impactful LARP experiences that are rooted in social and political space, such Just a Little Lovin’ about the AIDS crisis and Avalon LARP Studio’s The Quota.
 “LARP is a transition of space.”